First, let’s discuss how a single-stream recycling facility works:

 When end-processors take the sorted material, they don’t want any other stuff mixed in.
 If they need paper to make their new product, they only want paper.
 Most end-processors have a very low tolerance for anything that doesn’t belong, as it will take more work to clean it up and get it ready for processing.
 If there is too much contamination, they put a lower value on the material, or even reject it all together.
 So it’s our job to make sure we only send them the right materials.

 To ensure we send them clean, non-contaminated loads, we keep our accepted list very simple.
 This helps us meet the requirements set by our end-processors and reduces contamination.
 We also take community education very seriously.
-Our education team posts blogs, shares tips on social media, provides facility tours, give presentations, offers business audits, and customer support for waste haulers.
+Our education team posts blogs, shares tips on social media, provides facility tours, give presentations, offers business Waste Stream Reviews, and customer support for waste haulers.

 Why Can’t We Just Recycle it All??